What is Sciatica?

 Back braces are available from PhysioWorks or via the following web link: Back Brace

-Your spinal muscles will often present in muscle spasm, which responds favourably to soft tissue techniques such as massage therapy.
+Your spinal muscles will often present in muscle spasms, which respond favourably to soft tissue techniques such as massage therapy.
 You should seek the assistance of a quality remedial massage therapist to assist your sciatica treatment.

 Discover more about Massage.